proychou/TargetedMutagenesis/README.md

 # TargetedMutagenesis
-Scripts for quantifying mutations produced by targeted gene editing
+Scripts for counting mutations produced by targeted gene editing